Net Settlement of Chargebacks Explained

 In the context of AndDone, chargebacks are typically triggered by two main issues:

-Insufficient funds occur when a customer attempts to complete a transaction without having enough balance to cover the payment and will trigger a chargeback event.
-Errors in bank account information such as mistakes in account numbers, incorrect routing numbers, or outdated details that no longer reflect current banking records will also trigger a chargeback event.
+2. Inaccuracies in bank account information - errors in bank account information such as mistakes in account number, incorrect routing numbers, or outdated details that no longer reflect current banking records will trigger a chargeback event.

-Normally, when chargebacks occur, funds are returned through the NACHA network to the originating financial institution.
+When chargebacks occur, funds are returned through the NACHA network to the originating financial institution.
 After the payment has returned, or "charged back," AndDone notifies the Sub-Merchant and sends a payment link to recover these funds.
-In order to optimize the chargeback process, we are introducing Net Settlement of chargebacks.
+In order to optimize the chargeback process, we have introduced Billing, either by Net Settlement or Invoicing.

 What does Net Settlement of chargebacks mean in the context of AndDone?